What is an HRA?

 If you choose to have an FSA and HRA, then expenses eligible under both accounts will usually be reimbursed through the FSA first, then default to the HRA.
 Contact your Human Resources office for the specifics of your plan.

-HRA Eligible Expenses
+Health Reimbursement Account Eligible Expenses

 HRA funds are mandated by the IRS to be used for health care expenditures only.
 Approved health care expenditures include those expenses defined by your employer that comply with Section 213(d) Medical Expenses as defined in the IRS code.
 These expenses may include deductibles, coinsurance, copayments, prescription drugs, vision care and dental care.
 Your employer may limit what expenses your plan reimburses; please consult with your Human Resources office for more information or call Customer Service.